runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/index.md

 * Rust elemental
 * Rot Elemental – Wood and Flesh versions exist

+Most elementals embody some natural phenomenon.
+However, some are more anthropogenic in nature:
+ - Daemons and Cambions are formed from emotions
+ - Archetypes are formed from powerful belief.
+ - Ael settlemens within the riftscape sometimes produce elementals formed from worked goods - banners, tools, buildings, etc.
+ - Particularly ancient cities may manifest their own dryad.

-Elementals have a wide range of appearances and behaviors, and are organized into several categories:
+Elementals have a wide range of appearances and behaviors, and can be organized into several broad categories:

 ## Static magical phenomena: